tideflow-io/tideflow-docs/docs/contribute.md

 First off, thanks for taking the time to contribute!

-When contributing to Tideflow.io, we encourage you to discuss the you wish to make via issue, email, or any other method.

 Please note there is a [code of conduct](/docs/code-of-conduct), please follow it in all your interactions with the project and its community.